katiethunder/DataAnalyticsPortfolio/README.md

 Hi!
 I'm Katie, a Data Analyst with a background in Social Science.
 I've always been interested in data and technology, but my experience working in the social care sector showed me how powerful data-driven decisions can be.
 Seeing how data can create change led me to pursue a career in data analytics.

-I’m motivated by the opportunity to use data to solve problems and support better decision-making.
+I'm motivated by the opportunity to use data to solve problems and support better decision-making.
 My goal is to apply my technical skills to make a real impact—wherever data can make positive change.

 ### What I Do